 The truth was that God wanted to do exactly what I was pining for, He wanted to show me that I was in fact ‘better than my results said on paper’.
 God had entirely different plans for me and it was only when I let go of my plans that he was able to transform and restore me.
 I ended up taking a gap year and doing a missions programme called YWAM.
 I radically encountered the love of God and discovered that I was defined by His love and not by exam results.
 Not only did I have an incredible year learning to love Him and myself, but I got into my first choice university when I reapplied and didn’t even have the grade requirements.

-Violet has just finished her first year at Durham University.
+Violet has just finished her second year at Durham University.